Sa4d/Disaster-Pipeline/README.md

 # Disaster Response Pipeline Project

+# Project Overview
+This Project is part of the Data Science Nanodegree Program by Udacity.
+The initial dataset contains pre-labeled tweets and messages from real-life disasters.
+The aim of the project is to build a Natural Language Processing tool that categorizes messages.

+The Project is divided into the following sections:

+Data Processing, ETL Pipeline to extract data from the source, clean data, and save them in a proper database structure Machine Learning Pipeline to train a model able to classify text message in categories Web App to show model results in real-time.

+# Files:
+in the files section there are 3 main files app, data, models app file will run the web application data includes the py codes for the ETL and data processing models is for the ML model and accuracy results

 ### Instructions:
 1. Run the following commands in the project's root directory to set up your database and model.